octo-technology/OpenTezos/docs/ligo/unit_testing.md

 - The line `with self.assertRaises(MichelsonRuntimeError) as administrator_error:`
   retrieves and stores the error in the `administrator_error` variable.
-- The administrator's address is still defined in the initial state of storage but this time the address of alice is specified in the context source variable.
+- The administrator's address is still defined in the initial state of storage but this time the address of alice is specified in the context source variable: `source=alice`.
-- Finally, in the variable `error_message` we get the string message from the error and compare it to the original message written in the `failwith()` of the LIGO code.
+- Finally, the string message from the error is stored in the variable `error_message` and it is compared with the original message written in the `failwith()` of the LIGO code.

 ```shell